chainify/pallet-nolik/README.md

 ### Using with UI
 After launching the node go to [PolkadotJS](https://polkadot.js.org/apps) page.
-In the top left corner select in the `DEVELOPMENT` section select the local node.
+In the top left corner, in the `DEVELOPMENT` section select the _Local Node_.
 After a successful connection, you will be able to try out the extrinsics in the Nolik pallet.

 Go to the `Developer` section in the top center of the page and select `Extrinsincs` menu and then chouse `nolik` extrinsic.